Learn just how easy it is to make your own alcohol inks for use in art journals and other mixed media projects.

 It added a lovely subtle design to the surface.

-If you’re not up to making your own, you can always stock up from Amazon
+If you’re not able to make your own alcohol inks, you can always stock up from Amazon

 Save this pin to your favorite Pinterest board!